istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 | 15021 | HTTP | Health checks | No |
 | 15090 | HTTP | Envoy Prometheus telemetry | No |

-The following ports and protocols are used by Istio control plane.
+The following ports and protocols are used by the Istio control plane (istiod).

 | Port | Protocol | Description | Local host only |
 |----|----|----|----|